webforj/webforj-documentation/docs/components/login.md

    >- Visibility toggle for password to verify input.
    >- Input validation feedback to prompt correct format before submission.

-## Constructors

-You can construct the `Login` component using the default `Login()` constructor.
-Once the component has been instantiated, call the `open()` method on the component itself to display the login dialog.

 ## Login submission

 When users enter their username and password, the login component validates these inputs as required fields.
 Once the validation passes, a form submission event is triggered, delivering the entered credentials.
 To prevent multiple submissions, the `Signin` button is immediately disabled.